 Why get a psycho-educational evaluation?

-A comprehensive psychological evaluation will provide you with important information about an individual’s overall psychological functioning in many areas, including intellectual skills, academic achievement, memory, personality, relationships, and emotional and behavioral functioning.
+A comprehensive psycho-educational evaluation will provide you with important information about an individual’s overall psychological functioning in many areas, including intellectual skills, academic achievement, memory, and emotional and behavioral functioning.
 Often, when an individual or family first expresses their concerns about a particular issue to a medical provider, they are asked to complete a symptom questionnaire, or screening questionnaire.
 Screening Questionnaires can be quite helpful in flagging a problem that requires further evaluation.
 Unfortunately, if one relies only on a screening questionnaire as an indicator of a disorder or need for treatment, the real problem causing the concern may be missed or mistakenly identified as something else.
 For instance, sometimes a screening questionnaire may show a positive indication for ADHD, yet easily miss other issues that are contributing to the child’s behavior.
 Problems such as concerns in home or school environments, peer relationships, parenting, learning disabilities, cognitive deficits, depression, or anxiety may sometimes look like ADHD, yet they require very different solutions.
 A full evaluation helps to reduce chances of incorrect diagnosis so that you can seek the appropriate treatment if necessary.